 |Multiply the numerators, then multiply the denominators.|

-Instead of reducing the fraction at the end of the problem, you can cross-cancel before we multiply.
+Instead of reducing the fraction at the end of the problem, we can cross-cancel before we multiply.
 It's not required, but it'll save a few steps.

-Cross-canceling means that when multiplying fractions you can reduce the numerator of one fraction with the denominator of another.
+Cross-canceling means that when we're multiplying fractions, we can reduce any numerator with any denominator.
 In this example, 5 and 10 can both be divided by 5, even though they're not in the same fraction.

-Let's look at the three examples again and see how to use this method.
+Let's look at Example 1 again and see how to use this method.

 |If you'd like, you can turn it back into a mixed number|

-Well, remember that all real numbers can be written as fractions.
-With a whole number, all you need to do is place it over a denominator of 1.
+Just remember that all real numbers can be written as fractions.
+With a whole number, all we need to do is place it over a denominator of 1.